hcraveiro/Home-Assistant-FusionSolar-App/README.md

 | `forecast_power_chart` | Forecasted instant power series, ready to be used by ApexCharts |
 | `forecast_cumulative_chart` | Forecasted cumulative production series, ready to be used by ApexCharts |

+The same attributes are used for both native and Solcast providers.

+This allows a dashboard to keep the same ApexCharts configuration when switching forecast provider.

 ### Forecast cache

-The forecast uses a persistent daily cache.
+The native forecast uses a persistent daily cache.

 The historical forecast curve is built once per day and reused during the day.
 If Home Assistant restarts, the cache is restored when possible.
 If the cache is missing, outdated or incompatible, it is rebuilt automatically.

 The cache may also be rebuilt automatically when the forecast algorithm changes between integration versions.

+The Solcast provider does not use the native historical cache.
+It builds its curve from the selected Solcast sensor attributes each time the coordinator refreshes.

 ### Forecast smoothing and outlier filtering

 Historical solar production can contain short spikes caused by clouds, shading, API update delays, sensor updates or Recorder sampling intervals.

-To make the forecast more useful for dashboards, the integration applies:
+To make the forecast more useful for dashboards, the native provider applies:

 - weighted historical averaging
 - robust outlier filtering
 - delta-curve smoothing

+The Solcast provider applies:

+- smooth interpolation between hourly forecast points
+- blending from current real power to forecasted power
+- moving average smoothing
+- energy normalization

 This avoids unrealistic instant power spikes without losing the expected daily production shape.